Private Speech therapy, Occupational Therapy, Feeding therapy & Tongue tie therapy

 In her spare time, she loves going on walks and spending time outside with her family and friends.
 She also loves exploring Atlanta with her fiancé and is excited to finally move here and call this place home!

-Favorite Color: Pink
+Favorite Color: Black and blue

-Favorite Disney Movie: Coco
+Favorite Disney Movie: Hercules or Tangled

 Favorite Book: Harry Potter

-Favorite Food: Tacos!
+Favorite Food: Tomatoes and olives

 Let us walk with you!